 Wagon vs. waggon

-Wagon and waggon are different spellings of the same word, though the shorter one is preferred in all modern varieties of English.
+Wagon and waggon are different spellings of the same word meaning, among other things, a sturdy four-wheeled vehicle for transporting things.
 Waggon was preferred in British English until a century ago,1 and it still appears occasionally, but it is fast becoming archaic.
+In this century, the shorter one is preferred in all main varieties of English.

 Examples